Can I Delete Recovery Partition?

 Way 3: Delete Recovery Partition using Partition Wizard

-The reason why we recommend Partition Wizard is that it is the easiest way we can find to delete non-system partition.
-Besides, it is totally free to get rid of recovery partition in Windows 7/8/10 within a few clicks.
+The reason why we recommend Partition Wizard is that it is the easiest way we can find to delete all kinds of partitions.
+Besides, its Free Edition helps to get rid of recovery partition in Windows 7/8/10 within a few clicks.

 Recommended: Are you wondering “Can I Delete EFI System Volume”?
 This post tells all.